HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The LDO instruction calculates the offset portion.
-Although the format of the instruction uses the operand encoding, the segemnt part is ignored, but can be specified.
-The assembler should by convention emit a seg field of zero.
+Although the format of the instruction uses the operand encoding, the segment part is ignored, but can be specified.
+The assembler should by convention emit a "seg" field value of zero.
 Also, it does not matter whether the word, half-word or byte related operand mode is used for the address offset computation.
 In the assembler notation the "W", "H" and "B" option is therefore omitted.

 The assembler uses the LDO instruction in opMode zero for a "LDI r, val" synthetic instruction to load an immediate value into a general register.